 When non-factory farm options aren’t available locally, we’ll be picking and choosing selectively, including some plant-based alternatives that many participants are probably already accustomed to (nuts, soy-based items, chickpea falafels, non-dairy milk options, etc.).

-For personal snacks purchased with spending money during the occasional outings where there are shops, participants are of course free to choose what they purchase.
+For snacks purchased during outings, participants are of course free to choose what they buy.

 What We Do Matters